AmirGamilDev/sw-dev-2020-java-oop/Readme.md

-# SW Dev LK Course 2019-2020 Java POP Samples
+# SW Dev LK Course 2019-2020 Java OOP Samples

 This project contains sample code produced during class of the Java Object Oriented Programming module.

 Code was produced via live coding in class as demoed by course tutor as well as via collective coding with students contributing to code that was written as part of class exercises.

 Note 1: Not all coding best practices are employed as certain concepts were only employed once class had knowledge of these (e.g. use of abstract or final where appropriate).
 Also, getters and setters were sometimes left out to keep code simple when demonstrating a different concept.

 Note 2: The example of reading/writing Shape data to a file using an interface can be found in com.example.interfaces.fileio